 12- Gmail Meter

 If you use Gmail professionally Gmail Meter is a tool that could come in handy.
-Gmail meter is a tool that provides you various answers and statistics about your Gmail activity graphically.
-This feature is especially useful to point out the email behavioural patterns so that it can be utilized in the future for better performance.
+Gmail Meter is a tool that provides you various answers and statistics about your Gmail activity graphically.
+This feature is especially useful to point out the email behavioral patterns so that it can be utilized in the future for better performance.

 Google Music Timeline actually provides you with an interactive view of the music genres and the major artists contributions in them from 1950’s onwards.
 It is really amusing to realize the music trend over the last 6 decades visually.